2022 Chevrolet Equinox Trim Levels, Configurations & Comparisons.

 Starting with the LT trim, the 2022 Equinox offers a "Hit the Road" package.
 It includes molded assist steps and roof-rack cross rails.
 This package remains optional for the RS and Premier trim levels as well.

-Compare the 2022 Chevrolet Equinox LT vs. RS Trim Levels.
+Compare the LT vs. RS Trims.
 What is the difference?

 The 2022 Equinox RS is supposed to look and feel more athletic than the other trim options.
 Truthfully, it is identical when it comes to performance when compared to the rest of the lineup.
 It does sit on 19-inch wheels, however, and it also gains some sleek black exterior trim pieces.
 The RS is also the first trim level to gain LED taillamps as a standard feature to go along with the LED headlights.
 It is also the first on the list to be available with a panoramic power sunroof.